-There are several reasons for why the conditions in the mouth can change quite suddenly and require you to see an 24/7 emergency dentist.
-Swelling, pain, broken teeth, and even bleeding can occur when there are lapses in home-care routines, illnesses, the taking of certain medications, injuries, bacterial infections, or the aging of restorations.
-It is usually recommended when these situations arise to see a qualified 24/7 emergency dentist as soon as possible; however, in certain situations, a lapse of a few days before being seen will not actually cause any real harm.
+There are several reasons why the conditions in a mouth can change quite suddenly.
+When this happens, it can require you to see an 24/7 emergency dentist.
+Swelling, discomfort, broken teeth, and even bleeding can occur.
+Many times these issues occur when there are lapses in home-care routines, illnesses, the taking of certain medications, injuries, bacterial infections, or the aging of restorations.
+It is a recommendation when these situations arise you seek emergency dental care from a 24/7 emergency dentist as soon as possible; however, in certain situations, a lapse of a few days before being seen will not actually cause any real harm.

 Here at Lincoln Family Dentistry, we have designed a guide for you to aid you in considering the risk of waiting a few extra days or weeks before contacting 24/7 emergency dentist if you believe your situation may be in fact a dental emergency.
-There are home remedies that can be helpful for short term if it is impossible to see a dentist right way, but it should be noted that any change that takes place that has the potential to increase in intensity over time and should be examined right away.
+There are home remedies that can be helpful short-term.
+It should be noted, however, that any change that takes place has the potential to increase in intensity over time and should be examined right away.
 Additionally, we recommend calling your dentist before undertaking any home-care remedies so that he can ascertain whether or not they are appropriate for your current situation or for any pre-existing conditions.

 Dental Emergency #1:Pain.
 Do you need a 24/7 emergency dentist?

 If you ever are experiencing significant pain or any pain that lingers in the mouth, call your dentist.
-The following are a list of symptoms that you should be sure to mentions should you be experiencing them:
+The following are a list of symptoms that you should be sure to mention if you are experiencing them:

 - Pain that lingers or that is shooting

-Do not ignore a toothache.
+Do not ignore a severe toothache.
 It is not uncommon to sprain a tooth and experience some sort of achiness for a few days when chewing.
-There could even be a generalized achiness in several of the teeth because of habits of clenching and grinding.
-It is also typical for a tooth that has been recently bleached or teeth that have recession to be sensitive to cold.
+There could even be a generalized achiness in several teeth because of habits such as clenching and grinding.
+It is also typical for a tooth to have cold sensitivity if it has been recently bleached or there is gum recession.
 However, if a single tooth begins to consistently ache or throb, you can be sure that there is something more serious occurring.
-You should contact your emergency dentist right away or contact our Lincoln Emergency dentist 24/7
+You should contact your emergency dentist right away or contact our Lincoln 24/7 emergency dentist.

-In the meantime, there are some over-the-counter pain medications that are able to alleviate the pain for a time; this does not heal the tooth though.
-You should not allow yourself to believe that there is no problem just because regular pain relievers take the pain away.
-The problematic conditions that caused the toothache are still there and will continue to worsen, with or without pain medication.
+In the meantime, there are some over-the-counter medications that are able to help alleviate the discomfort.
+This does not heal the tooth though.
+Do not allow yourself to believe that there is not a problem just because regular pain relievers take the pain away.
+The problematic conditions that caused the toothache initially are still there and will continue to worsen, with or without pain medication.

-Dental Emergency #2: Swelling Do you need a 24/7 emergency dentist?
+Dental Emergency #2: Swelling.
+Do you need a “24/7 emergency dentist near me?”

 - Call a 24/7 emergency dentist if:

-If swelling begins to set in, an abscess is able to develop very quickly, and this can happen even if you are not experiencing pain.
+If swelling begins to set in, a dental abscess is able to develop very quickly.
+This can happen even if you are not experiencing pain.
 Call an emergency dentist as soon as you can if you have the following symptoms:

-- there is swelling that spreads across the face or down the neck
+- You have swelling that spreads across the face or down the neck.

 Swelling is a symptom that should never be ignored.
-When swelling develops, the immune system is attempting to react to an infection and the inflammation can increase rapidly if it is not attended to quickly.
+When swelling develops, the immune system is attempting to react to an infection and the inflammation can increase rapidly.
 Swelling that occurs in the check or on the gums in the form of a white bump is caused by a dental infection.
-There may not be pain, but dental treatment should be sought after as soon as possible.
+There may not be pain, but dental treatment should be sought as soon as possible.

-If left untreated, tooth and gum infections can lead to more problems that simply dental.
-Infection anywhere in the body puts stress on the whole immune system, so not only will mouth infections lead to tooth or bone loss, but they can lead to massive systemic infection or even death.
+If you do not treat tooth and gum infections, they can lead to more than just dental problems.
+Infection anywhere in the body puts stress on the whole immune system.
+So, not only will mouth infections lead to tooth or bone loss, but they can lead to a massive systemic infection or even death.

 Even if there is no pain, call your 24/7 emergency dentist within a few days if you suffer a broken tooth.
 Although it may be safe to wait several days or a couple of weeks before seeking treatment, it is impossible to determine until you are examined by a dental professional.
-Your 24/7 emergency dentist can also offer you safe and effective advice for taking care of the broken tooth at home while waiting for treatment.
+Your 24/7 emergency dentist can offer you safe and effective advice.
+You can use this advice short-term until you go in for treatment.